 The most crucial element is to ensure whatever rewards you choose make your employees feel valued.
 To be confident in your decision it’s advised to ask your staff what they’d like to receive.
 You won’t be able to please everyone, but you’ll get a pretty good steer on what makes your workforce tick.

-To help your decision we’ve listed the top 5 Service Award gift ideas used successfully by businesses across the UK:
+To help your decision we’ve listed the top 5 Service Award gift ideas used successful by businesses across the UK: